girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 # <div align="center">🧲 Polymorphism in GoLang</div>
 <p align="center"><img src="https://miro.medium.com/max/1200/1*BruAhzl61NYiVz83ZvEcEg.jpeg" alt="polymorphism" height=400x width=850px/></p>
 In Object-Oriented Programming, an object can behave like another object.
-This property is called polymorphism.
+This property is called **Polymorphism**.
 This post will cover how we achieve polymorphism in GoLang.

-## 🤔 What is polymorphism?
+## 🤔 What is Polymorphism?

-Polymorphism is a property that is available to many Object Oriented-languages.
+**Polymorphism** is a property that is available to many Object Oriented-languages.
 Go despite not being an OO-language achieves polymorphism through [interfaces](https://golangdocs.com/interfaces-in-golang).

 Here is an example of polymorphism in action.